-  A common error is to install all the the flashing against the wall before installing any of the shingles.
+A common error is to install all the flashing against the wall before installing any of the shingles.
 This is an incorrect procedure.

 The step flashing must be installed during the installation of the shingles as each row of shingles overlaps the previous piece of flashing.

-If the flashing being installed is butting against a wall that has wood, vinyl, cement board or aluminum siding, the flashing should be installed before the siding so that it sits underneath it.
+If the flashing being installed is butting against a wall that has wood, vinyl, cement board or aluminum siding, the flashing should be installed before the siding is installed, so that it sits underneath it.

-If the flashing is being installed is against a brick wall then the flashing should sit against the wall and have a layer of asphalt cement between it and the wall.
+If the flashing is being installed against a brick wall then the flashing should sit against the wall and have a layer of asphalt cement between it and the wall.

 Stucco presents its own logistics problem.
 If the stucco is already in place then the flashing must rest against the stucco in a similar manner to that of a brick wall.
 If the stucco has not been installed then the flashing should be underneath the stucco.